-On the menu bar, drag time hand to t=0 On the menu bar, Click [)
+On the menu bar, Click [restart] On the menu bar, Click [)

 Animated changes in inundation depth and flow vector will be displayed.

 To Reader

 - Please reference the iRIC software, if you publish a paper with results from the iRIC software. - The datasets provided at the Web site are sample data.
 Therefore you can use it for a test computation. - Let us know your suggestions, comments and concerns at http://i-ric.org.